Qazeer/InfoSec-Notes/General/Reverse.md

 ### OllyDbg

-OllyDbg is a GUI 32-bit assembler level analysing debugger for Microsoft Windows.
+`OllyDbg` is a GUI 32-bit assembler level analyzing debugger for Microsoft Windows.

 The `Search for -> All referenced strings` functionality allows to retrieve all